LateJune/save/README.md

 `PROMPT_COMMAND="history -a;$PROMPT_COMMAND"`

-Run the command
+Run this command or start a new shell:

-`source .bashrc`
+`source ~/.bashrc`

 ### How to use save
 `save` to store the most recent command in the current terminal`
-- TODO: make this work with an aborted command i.e. Hydra
+- TODO: make this work with an aborted command (CTRL+C)

 `save literally any text`
 - Saves the text